This program is not currently scheduled.

-However, you can find resources like slides and recordings under Materials at the bottom of this page.
-To get announcements when this program is offered next, sign up to the OCPD listserv and be sure to open emails from "UCSF Office of Career and Professional Development"
+However, any resources like slides and recordings from this event would be listed under Materials at the bottom of this page.
+Announcements about when this program is offered next will be emailed from "UCSF Office of Career and Professional Development."

 Overview